angular/angular-cli/README.md

 ### Support for offline applications

+**The `--mobile` flag has been disabled temporarily.
+Sorry for the inconvenience.**

-Angular-CLI includes support for offline applications via the `--mobile` flag on `ng new`.
-Support is experimental, please see the angular/mobile-toolkit project and https://mobile.angular.io/ for documentation on how to make use of this functionality.
+~~Angular-CLI includes support for offline applications via the `--` flag on `ng new`.
+Support is experimental, please see the angular/mobile-toolkit project and https://mobile.angular.io/ for documentation on how to make use of this functionality.~~

 ### Commands autocompletion